 12PM Friday: Temperatures begin falling below freezing.
 Isolated slick spots possible.

-7AM Saturday through Noon Saturday: Widespread slick roads likely.
+6AM Saturday through Noon Saturday: Widespread slick roads likely.
 Icy surfaces expected underneath snow.
 Continue using caution driving.

-All models show a wintry mix of freezing rain and sleet occurring Friday evening.
-By 12AM Saturday, anywhere from 0.1″ to 0.3″ is expected.
+All models show a wintry mix of freezing rain and sleet occurring Friday afternoon through evening.
+By 9PM Friday, ice accumulation anywhere from 0.1″ to 0.3″ is expected.
 Any untreated surface will become very slippery by Friday evening.

-For a more in-depth look at what models are showing with the weekend storm, click “play” on the video above, or launch the photo gallery below.
+For a more in-depth look at what models are showing, click “play” on the video above, or launch the photo gallery below.
 To see an hourly forecast and the current 7-Day forecast, CLICK HERE.

 If you are on the WYTV app, click here for the photo gallery showing snow accumulation maps and simulated radar images through the day Friday.
 The gallery will appear at the bottom of the resulting page.